kpacha/load-test/README.md

 Usage of ./load-test:
   -f string
     	path to use as store (default ".")
-  -p int
+  -m	use in-memory store instead of the fs persistent one -p int
     	port to expose the html ui (default 7879)
 ```